Git-Pratik97/Git-Pratik97/README.md

 - 👋 Hi, I’m @Git-Pratik97
 - 👀 I’m interested in CPP, Python as well as Machine Learning
 - 🌱 I’m currently Persuing Mechanical Engineering at NIT Calicut
-- 💞️ I’m looking forward to collaborate on Projects related to Product Design and Management.

 - 📫 How to reach me +91-7743879296, pratikkambleat@gmail.com, twitter - @p_ra_thik

 <!---